-When attempting to access a web page from an Apache, httpd, or nginx web server, if message 403 Forbidden you don't have permission to access on this server appears, first check the permissions on the directory and files.
+When attempting to access a web page from a web server, if message 403 Forbidden you don't have permission to access on this server appears, there may be an issue with permissions to the web server files.

 The minimal permission needed to view the web files are r--r--r-- (read only).

 ~]# ll /var/www/html -r--r--r-- 1 root root 1473 Dec 29 02:44 index.html

 Use the ls -lZ command to view the SELinux permissions on the web files.
 Apache needs the type to be httpd_sys_content_t.